WTCT: History

 The station signed on the air in August 1981 as independent station WDDD-TV.
-In 1984, the station's call letters were changed to WTCT and became a TBN station in 1986 along with a few independent stations that switched to the religious network during that year.
-The station also carried business news programming from the Financial News Network after the late movie each weeknight before sign-off until 1985.
-In 2007, the station became a TCT owned-and-operated station.
+In 1984, its call letters were changed to WTCT.
+The station carried business news programming from the Financial News Network after the late movie each weeknight before sign-off until 1985.
+It became a TBN station in 1986 along with a few independent stations that switched to the religious network during that year.
+In 2007, the TCT network permanently dropped all TBN programming.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WTCT shut down its analog signal, over UHF channel 27, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 17.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 27.
+WTCT shut down its analog signal, over UHF channel 27, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 17, using virtual channel 27.

 Former translators

-WTCT previously broadcast on low-power translators in Paducah, Kentucky on W54AE (channel 54), in Cape Girardeau, Missouri on KCGI-CA (channel 45), and in Sikeston, Missouri on K54CA (channel 54); these translators ceased operation around 2010.
+WTCT previously broadcast on low-power translators W54AE (channel 54) in Paducah, Kentucky, KCGI-CA (channel 45) in Cape Girardeau, Missouri, and K54CA (channel 54) in Sikeston, Missouri; these translators ceased operation around 2010.